vladproduction/Fabric8App/README.md

    * --> todo (how to implement compose up)
    * --> link to swagger (to imitate working app using OpenAPI - Swagger)

-//on which step we pushing app to github?
+/0/how to implement compose up (for user to act)

+/1/also wanted to implement h2-in-memory or mysql for testing app separately from main database

-//and how to use jenkins tools in flow? (assume we want to have the latest image with completed/workable app for pulling from remote)
+/2/and how to use jenkins tools in flow? (assume we want to have the latest image with completed/workable app for pulling from remote)
-//also wanted to implement h2-in-memory or mysql for testing app separately from main database
-//update partially(through mapstruct (does not work partially))